OctaDist/OctaDist.github.io/manual.md

 - More to come.

 ### Linux OS
-1. Download program source code from [this page](https://github.com/OctaDist/OctaDist/src)
+1. Download the source code (*.tar.gz) to your machine
 2. Uncompress the tarball: `tar -xzvf OctaDist-*`
 3. Enter OctaDist directory: `cd OctaDist-*/src`
 4. Change file permission of all python files: `chmod +x *.py`